-These Regulations specify the scope and method to be employed in the management of ionising sources and radioactive waste and the release of radionuclides into the environment for which an SÚJB licence is required, provide detailed instructions concerning radiation protection measures and sets out a number of radioactive waste categories.
+The Regulation specifies the scope and method to be employed in the management of ionising sources and radioactive waste and the release of radionuclides into the environment for which an SÚJB licence is required, provides detailed instructions concerning radiation protection measures and sets out a number of radioactive waste categories.

 Radioactive waste falls into three categories: gaseous, liquid and solid.
-Solid radioactive waste can be further divided into several sub-categories, namely transition, very low and low- and intermediate-level, and high-level waste.
-These categories are fully in compliance with the recommendations of the International Atomic Energy Agency and correspond to principal management methods: storage until it decays naturally, the surface or sub-surface disposal of radioactive waste and the deep geological disposal of long-lived and high-level radioactive waste.
+Solid radioactive waste can be further divided into three sub-categories, namely transition, low- and intermediate-level, and high-level waste.
+These categories are fully in compliance with the recommendations of the International Atomic Energy Agency and correspond to three principal management methods: storage until it decays naturally, the surface or sub-surface disposal of short-lived radioactive waste and the deep geological disposal of long-lived and high-level radioactive waste.